fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Reimplement containerIgnoreEmptyClick
-  - Box should allow setting size of children and ignore the rest
   - Check multiple resize when opening dialogs
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes